ramyadhadidi/paper_summeries/GPU/GPU-Course-Final-Reading.md

+[TOC]

 ### [Warp Level Divergence: Characterization, Impact, and Mitigation](http://people.engr.ncsu.edu/hzhou/hpca14.pdf)
-  - Problem:
-  With a TB-level resource management scheme, all the resource required by a TB is allocated/released when it is dispatched to / finished in a streaming multiprocessor (SM).
+  - Problem: With a TB-level resource management scheme, all the resource required by a TB is allocated/released when it is dispatched to / finished in a streaming multiprocessor (SM).
 TB-level resource management is not good.
 First, different warps in a TB may finish at different times, which we refer to as ‘warp-level divergence’.
 Due to TB-level resource management, the resources